Twentysix26/Red-Docs/red/red_guide_make_cog.md

 title: Make your own cog
 sidebar: red_sidebar
 permalink: /red_guide_make_cog/
+description: A guide on how to make your own cog.
 ---

 The purpose of this tutorial is to help you create your first custom cog for Red Discord bot.